 I was headed to the newsroom when the story broke: Fugitive former police officer Christopher Dorner had been in a shootout with law enforcement officers in the snow-covered mountains northeast of Los Angeles.

 The ex-LAPD officer had been accused of killing three people, including a police officer.
-A second law enforcement officer would be mortally wounded in a raging gun battle that would soon erupt after Dorner fled the first shootout and barricaded himself inside a mountainside cabin.
+A second law enforcement officer would be mortally wounded in a raging gun battle that would soon erupt after Dorner fled the shootout and barricaded himself inside a mountainside cabin.

 iPhone video footage I shot during the final hours of Occupy L.A.